simpleledgerinc/grpc-bchrpc-web/README.md

-# BCHD gRPC Client for web and node.js**
+# A BCHD gRPC client for the web

-This package provides a simple gRPC client for connecting web and node.js applications to a [BCHD](https://bchd.cash) full node.
+This package provides a gRPC client for connecting to [BCHD](https://bchd.cash) from web applications.
 Example usage can be found at https://bchd.fountainhead.cash.
+SLP support is provided when the full node has SLP index enabled, which is currently under development [here](https://github.com/simpleledgerinc/bchd).

 ** - For node.js applications that need to connect to a local BCHD instance you need to use the `grpc-bchrpc-node` npm package.
-This package can only be used with node.js applications that will connect to BCHD instances located behind a reverse proxy server via https (e.g., https://bchd.fountainhead.cash:443)

 ## Install

 #### npm
-`npm i grpc-bchrpc-web`
+`$ npm i grpc-bchrpc-web`

 #### web browser
 `<script src='https://unpkg.com/bchrpc'></script>`